 We know that Winter is upon us, but in a couple months, Spring will be right around the corner!
-At Brookfield Elementary, our Horticulture Program will already be prepared to start growing herbs and vegetables.
+At Brookfield Schools Haddon Heights Campus, our Horticulture Program will already be prepared to start growing herbs and vegetables.

-Early this year, Brookfield Elementary students constructed four raised beds to grow herbs and vegetables.
+Early this year, Brookfield Schools Haddon Heights Campus students constructed four raised beds to grow herbs and vegetables.
 They filled the raised beds with organic soil and prepared them for planting.
 Students from different classes selected and cultivated various plants, including tomatoes, peppers, cucumbers, basil, cilantro and mint.
 The students watered and cared for the plants through the extended school year.